 top of page

-There will be four divisions: Open Mens, Open Womens, Masters Mens, and Mens under 90kg.
-All current champions will compete in Warwick - Terry Sparks (Open Mens), Fran Fitzpatrick (Open Womens), Stephen Henry (Masters Mens), and Morgan Westmoreland (Mens Under 90kg) – with around 25 athletes in total.
+There were four divisions: Open Mens, Open Womens, Masters Mens, and Mens under 90kg.
+All current champions competed in Warwick - Terry Sparks (Open Mens), Fran Fitzpatrick (Open Womens), Stephen Henry (Masters Mens), and Morgan Westmoreland (Mens Under 90kg) – with around 25 athletes in total.
+Other athletes to watch were Sian Cooper, Kalina Vikilani, and Macauley Tinker.

 Weight over the bar CelticFest Highland Games 1